orangejuice/blog/data/activity/book-顾准日记-1997/record.en.md

   subtitle: Gu Zhun / 1997 / Economic Daily Publishing House
 ---

-Via tw StopCloud, upon reading 'Gu Zhun's Diaries', my heart leapt and my back felt as if it was doused with cold water.
-(I had the same feeling when reading 'The Gulag Archipelago').
-Such characters are indeed illuminating for a millennium.
-In any era, Mr. Gu Zhun's disdain for the world is undoubted.
-What is such integrity, and it even surpasses his unparalleled talent.
+Via Twitter Tingyun, reading 'Gu Zhun's Diary', my heart skipped a beat, and my back felt as if cold water was poured over it.
+(I felt the same when reading 'The Gulag Archipelago').
+Such a character truly shines through the ages.
+In any era, Mr. Gu Zhun's disdain for the world is unquestionable, as is the nobility of his character, which surpasses even his rare talents.